 In addition to the CARES Act, and in response to the economic fallout of the COVID-19 pandemic, the federal government enacted into law the American Rescue Plan Act of 2021 on March 11, 2021 (ARPA).
 This latest response contains numerous provisions that authorized payments to individuals, businesses, and governments, including the establishment of the State Fiscal Recovery Fund and Local Fiscal Recovery Fund.
 LFB initially identified up to \$3.2 billion of federal funds that the State could receive from the State Fiscal Recovery Fund.
+It is anticipated the State will receive initial disbursement of funds from the State Fiscal Recovery Fund by approximately May 11, 2021.
 In addition, LFB initially identified up to \$2.1 billion of federal funds that local units of government in the State could receive from the Local Fiscal Recovery Fund.
 At this time, the administration and funding of the ARPA is subject to guidelines from the federal government, which have not yet been promulgated.

 On March 29, 2021, Governor Evers vetoed Senate Bill 183 in its entirety.
 The bill would have required the Governor to submit a plan to the Joint Committee on Finance for any federal funds received by the state related to COVID-19, subject to a 14-day passive review process.
-On the same date, Governor Evers had announced plans to set aside \$2.5 billion of those funds for investment in the economic well-being of families, workers, small business owners, and communities, with \$50 million going to support the tourism industry and \$600 million to support businesses.
-In addition to the economic recovery plans, the Governor intends that 200 million will be used for infrastructure and \$500 million will go towards the continued statewide pandemic response efforts.
+Further, on April 23, 2021, Governor Evers vetoed eleven bills that would have directed the use of ARPA funding that the State receives.
+The Governor has announced plans to set aside \$2.5 billion of those funds for investment in the economic well-being of families, workers, small business owners, and communities, with \$50 million going to support the tourism industry and \$600 million to support businesses.
+In addition to the economic recovery plans, the Governor intends that \$200 million will be used for infrastructure and \$500 million will go towards the continued statewide pandemic response efforts.
 Under current law, most ARPA funds must be spent by December 30, 2024 or returned to the federal government.